RealOrangeOne/theorangeone.net/content/posts/hacktoberfest-2019.md

 ## My contributions

-Whilst DigitalOcean did have an official checker this year, it was garbage!
+Whilst DigitalOcean did have an official checker this year, it was pretty bad!
 Not only was it incredibly slow, but it was only possible to see _your_ pull requests, rather than any user.
 Instead, the third-party [Hacktoberfest Checker](https://hacktoberfestchecker.jenko.me/user/RealOrangeOne) shows the relevant pull requests.

 ### 3 Contributions to `srobo/team-emails`